Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/HLS/README.md

 <summary>Design Build</summary>

 ## Design Build
-In this section, you will build and run the FIR filter design using the DSP implementation.
+In this section, you will build and run the FIR filter design using the HLS/DSP implementation.
 The difference between this implementation and the AI Engine implementation, where users compile the AI Engine design and integrate it into a larger system design (including the programmable logic (PL) kernels and processing system (PS) host application), is that the FIR filter is now implemented in PL using DSP Engines.

 At the end of this section, the design flow will generate a new directory (called `build/`).
-Underneath are sub-directories named `fir_dsp_$(N_FIR_FILTERS)firs_$(N_FIR_TAPS)taps` (for example, fir_dsp_1firs_15taps) depending on value of `N_FIR_FILTERS` and `N_FIR_TAPS` chosen in the build.
+Underneath are sub-directories named `fir_hls_$(N_FIR_FILTERS)firs_$(N_FIR_TAPS)taps` (for example, fir_hls_1firs_15taps) depending on value of `N_FIR_FILTERS` and `N_FIR_TAPS` chosen in the build.
 Each sub-directory contains the `hw_emu/` and `hw/` subfolders.
 The `hw_emu/` subfolder contains the build for hardware emulation.
 The `hw/` subfolder contains the build for the hardware run on a VCK190 board.

 </details>